burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## POD or Plain Old Datatype (C++03)

-An aggregate class is called a POD if it has no user-defined copy assignment operator and destructor and none of its non-static members is a non-POD class, array of non-POD, or a reference.
-So finally POD type should contain:
+An aggregate class is called a POD if it has no user-defined copy assignment operator and destructor and none of its non-static members is a non-POD class, an array of non-POD, or a reference.
+So, finally, the POD type should contain:
 * No user-declared constructors
 * No private or protected non-static data members
 * No virtual functions